ecliptik/ecliptik.github.io/_posts/2021-1-26-One-Week-With-Mastodon.md

 ## Choosing an Instance

-One of the first things you do when signing up for Mastodon is [choosing an instance](https://joinmastodon.org/communities).
+One of the first things you do when signing up for Mastodon is [choose an instance](https://joinmastodon.org/communities).
 I didn't quite understand this at first, but eventually realized it was akin to choosing a Geocities neighborhood in the 90s.
 The instance you sign up for is like a community, with similar interests and themes that best fit your online identity and personality.
 After reading about different intances and browsing public timelines of users, I choose [Fosstodon](https://hub.fosstodon.org/about/) as my home instance.
 I was drawn to their focus on [Free and Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), which fits my style of computing and online interests.

 ## Trying Things Out